-"This is a superb long durée perspective on the political economy of contemporary Turkey over the last two decades that we ignore at our own peril." – Vassilis K. Fouskas, University of East London, and founding editor of the Journal of Balkan and Near Eastern Studies
+"This is a superb long durée perspective on the political economy of contemporary Turkey over the last two decades, one we ignore at our own peril." – Vassilis K. Fouskas, University of East London, and founding editor of the Journal of Balkan and Near Eastern Studies

 "Using insights gathered from world systems analysis and global shift approaches, this book departs from Eurocentric lenses and casts a critical eye on Turkey’s geopolitical and economic positionality in a highly informative and engaging manner.
 It consequently fills an important gap in Turkish studies, global political economy and international relations." – Tunc Aybak, Middlesex University